Aurelily/vinted-react-frontend/README.md

 -----------------

 📆 Build in : May 2021.
-🖥 Type : Web ReactJS Frontend demo project.
+🖥 Type : Web ReactJS Frontend responsive demo project.
 🔗 Netlify - Check functional demo [here](https://lily-react-vinted.netlify.app/).

-If you want to Sign in directly use this codes :
----
+You can Sign Up on demo or directly Sign in for testing with --
 * email : test@gmail.com
 * password : azerty

+For payment simulation using Stripes use this card number :
+--
+Card number :  4242424242424242 validity date: 04/24 CVC: 242 ZipCode : 42424

 -----------------